 "Come on then, let's start walking," Harry said encouraging Luna to skip along beside him as they walked to Hogsmeade.
 "Luna, can I ask you to keep this trip a secret between us?
 I don't want anyone else to know what I'm buying."

-"Oh yes, I wouldn't dream of telling.
-It's the gulping plimpies you ought to watch out for: they're horrible gossips, mind you," Luna replied.
+"Oh yes, I wouldn't dream of telling, but it's the gulping plimpies you ought to watch out for: they're horrible gossips, mind you," Luna replied.

 Satisfied with Luna's response, Harry tried to make small talk to pass the time.
 "That's a nice necklace you've got."